 - Two professional references: References must be academic and/or professional in nature.
 References from family and/or friends will not be accepted.

+Applications are considered on a rolling basis.
+Priority consideration is given to those applications submitted well in advance of the target dates.
 Due to the competitive nature of the admission process, candidates must submit applications two weeks prior to the target date.
 This provides ample time for all required documentation to be received and reviewed by the college.
 Incomplete applications will not be considered for admission.

 If an applicant has not been in contact with the college for one year following the date of submission, the application will be deemed inactive and removed from the admission files.

 The Marketing, Recruitment and Admissions (MRA) Committee reviews completed applications.
 Candidates are reviewed using a holistic approach; inclusive of the admission requirements, and by taking into consideration sustained achievement in mathematics and science, participation in activities beyond the classroom, personal qualities, academic enrichment programs and standardized test performance.
 The College reserves the right to evaluate and deny admission if the College determines that the applicant does not demonstrate ability to successfully complete the program.
 Applicants who meet the admission requirements are not guaranteed admission into the College.
 In order to guarantee confidentiality, applicants will be notified of decisions in writing.
 Accepted candidates must fulfill the Enrollment Requirements as outlined in that policy by the required deadline.